Talk to us 01204 238 046

 Jul 01, 2024

-Understanding G-Cloud 15
+Understanding the latest G-Cloud 15 changes

-With 14 underway, yes that's right - G-Cloud 15 prep begins!
+Expected to launch on October 23rd 2025 - G-Cloud 15 prep begins!
 This annual G-Cloud framework renewal, represents the next iteration of the UK government's cloud procurement framework.
 As ever, it will build upon previous versions to streamline public sector access to cloud services and solutions.
 However, we are expecting some big changes this time around.

 The key points discussed throughout this article: